murchandamus/bips/bip-update-process.md

     documents.
 As such, the previously recommended BSD-[2|3]-Clause licenses that only apply to software have been moved to the "Not recommended" section.
 This leaves us with only the CC0-1.0 and the GNU-All-Permissive licenses as recommended.

-    Why are there software licenses included?
+    Why are software licenses included?

-    * Some BIPs, especially concerning the consensus layer, may include literal code in the BIP itself which may not be available under the exact license terms of the BIP.
+    * Some BIPs, in particular those concerning the consensus layer, may include literal code in the BIP itself which may not be available under the exact license terms of the BIP.
     * Despite this, not all software licenses would be acceptable for content included in BIPs.

     Why are OPL and Public Domain no longer acceptable for new BIPs?

-    * Public domain is not universally recognised as a legitimate action, thus it is inadvisable
+    * Public domain is not universally recognised as a legitimate action, thus it is inadvisable.
-    * The OPL is generally regarded as obsolete, and not a license suitable for new publications
+    * The OPL is generally regarded as obsolete, and not a license suitable for new publications.